fergus-mk/crypto_dashboard/README.md

 ## Insparation

-Note this project has been inspired by: https://github.com/hackingthemarkets/stockscreener
+Note this project has been inspired by: [Stock Screener](https://github.com/hackingthemarkets/stockscreener)